Can You Get SSDI for Degenerative Joint Disease?

 Can You Get SSDI for Degenerative Joint Disease??

-TL;DR: Yes.
+Yes.
 Degenerative joint disease (DJD), also called osteoarthritis, qualifies for SSDI when it affects multiple joints or major weight-bearing joints severely enough to prevent work.
 Single-joint DJD is harder to qualify with, but when DJD is present in your spine, hips, knees, and shoulders simultaneously, the combined functional impact often qualifies.
+The SSA evaluates DJD under Listing 1.